 2821 Geo.
 Bush Hwy

 The 2821 building is the 5-story Physician Pavilion, between the single story Cancer and Emergency Departments.
 There is an entrance to this small campus on either the service road side of Geo.
 Bush, or off Renner Road.
 Suite 200 is the only Conference Room in the building.
-Take either the stairs, or an elevator, to the 2nd floor.The only other building on the site is the new hospital that's under construction.
-There should be plenty of parking, being a Saturday.
+Take the stairs or an elevator to the 2nd floor.The only other building on the site is the new hospital that's under construction.
+There should be plenty of parking.

 The Better Bones of the Northeast Kingdom, VT support group aims to provide the community with a forum of osteoporosis support and education and the opportunity to learn from a variety of guest speakers.
 For a complete meeting schedule, please visit our website and click on "meeting schedule."